Radio García-Serra

-Radio Garcia-Serra was a Cuban radio station founded in 1929.
+Radio García-Serra was a Cuban radio station active between the 1930s and the 1950s.

 History

-Jorge Garcia-Serra founded Radio Garcia-Serra in Havana, Cuba in late 1929.
-The radio station was the second radio station established in Havana, and transmitted under the call letters CMCU at a frequency of 660 kc which, at the time and throughout the 1950s, was the only frequency with a clear international frequency that could not be blocked or interfered.
+Jorge García-Serra founded Radio García-Serra in Havana in late 1929.
+It was the second radio station established in Havana, and broadcast under the call letters CMCU at a frequency of 660 kc which, at the time and throughout the 1950s, was the only frequency with a clear international frequency that could not be blocked or interfered.

-In the early stages, Radio Garcia-Serra broadcast music and on-air novellas written by distinguished Cuban and Spanish writers of the time.
+In the early stages, Radio García-Serra broadcast music and on-air novellas written by distinguished Cuban and Spanish writers of the time.

-During the late 1940s and 1950s, the children of Jorge Garcia-Serra owned and managed the radio station, and Roberto Garcia-Serra was named the General Manager.
+During the late 1940s and 1950s, the children of Jorge García-Serra owned and managed the radio station, and Roberto García-Serra was named the General Manager.

-In the late 1940s, when studio live radio-broadcast performances were common, Radio Garcia-Serra broadcast a program at 5 PM called “Tea Hour” (Hora del Té) where Celia Cruz, the world-famous singer and representative of Cuba, had her beginnings.

-Also making a debut in Radio Garcia-Serra in that same year was Fajardo y sus Estrellas.
-Other late 1950s studio live performances included, Orquesta Aragón, Orquesta Sensación y Barbarito Diez.
+In the late 1940s, when studio live radio-broadcast performances were common, Radio García-Serra broadcast a program at 5 PM called Hora del Té ("Tea Time") where Celia Cruz, the world-famous singer and representative of Cuba, had her beginnings.
+Also making a debut in Radio García-Serra in that same year was Fajardo y sus Estrellas.
+Other late 1950s studio live performances included Orquesta Aragón, Orquesta Sensación and Barbarito Díez.